Last updated on 23 June 2021

 First, add a part of Wilderun.
 Then take a measure of Caladan Brood, mix in a trifle of Summoning.
 Next, forget about the drum machine of the latter two and replace their ever-present synthesizer with a real band.

 Not that the sophomore album Yügen from Ashbringer is devoid of synthesized elements, far from it.
-But compared to the highly electronically laden work of some Black Metal acts, this is music made by real people – if you get my drift.
-The fact that the band members are mostly still in their late teens is just another jaw dropping fact, looking at the very mature and professional approach they take to music.
+But compared to the high-powered art of blackened electronica of some Black Metal acts, this is music made by real people – if you get my drift.
+The fact that the band members are mostly still in their late teens is just another jaw-dropping fact.
+Just look at the very mature and professional approach they take to music.

-And where did this drum machine disappear to?
-‘Cause this might have done the trick too.
-Percussion as it is played in Yügen sounds like something that got lost in translation somewhere.
-Cymbals murdering the clicky drum work, but not much else.
+And – alas – the RMR deck crew has some beef with the drumming, too.
+The stick-wielding on Yügen sounds like something that got lost in translation somewhere.
+And it’s the ever-present cymbals that freely murder the clicky drum work, but not much else.
 Not sure where this one went wrong that much.
-The drums are generally way too present, kind of drowning out everything else in parts of the record.
+The drums are generally way too present and have an annoying tendency to drown out the rest.
 Better mastering might have helped, but I don’t think it would have fixed the issue.

-I am impressed by the musical prowess, the ability to project Atmospheric Death Metal onto the unsuspecting listener with the promise of vast open lands lurking somewhere behind yonder mists that are obscuring the view.
-Well, for sure it got my attention real quick.
-One of these rare records able to connect at an almost subconscious level.
-And this is where Ashbringer‘s strength lies.
+I am impressed by the musical prowess, the ability to project Atmospheric Black Metal onto the unsuspecting listener with the promise of vast open lands lurking somewhere behind yonder mists.
+And this – for sure – got my attention real quick.
+This is one of these rare records able to connect at an almost subconscious level.